jfahrenkrug/radiant-xapian-search-extension/README.md

     rake xapian:rebuild_index models="Page" RAILS_ENV=development

 regularly to keep the index up to date.
+Setting up a cron job might be a good idea.
 For more info, check the [ActsAsXapian README](http://github.com/Overbryd/acts_as_xapian/tree/master) or [this post](http://www.locomotivation.com/blog/2008/07/23/simple-ruby-on-rails-full-text-search-using-xapian.html)

 Based on the sphinx_search_extension by Digital Pulp.